Rogdham/pyzstd/index.rst

     When using, put the parameters in a ``dict`` object, the key is a :py:class:`CParameter` name, the value is a 32-bit signed integer value.

-    Each parameter should belong to an interval with lower and upper bounds, otherwise they will either trigger an error or be automatically clamped.
+    Parameter value should belong to an interval with lower and upper bounds, otherwise they will either trigger an error or be automatically clamped.

     The constant values mentioned below are defined in `zstd.h <https://github.com/facebook/zstd/blob/release/lib/zstd.h>`_, note that these values may be different in different zstd versions.